Floydlang/floyd/docs/floyd_systems.md

 ### PERSON

-Various human users of your software system.
+Represents various human users of your software system.
 Uses some sort of user interface to the Software System.
 For example a UI on an iPhone.

 ### SOFTWARE SYSTEM